-We discussed in our last week’s article the key legal issues that arise in mergers and acquisitions.
-This week we continue the discussion on mergers and acquisitions, with a focus on the tax considerations thereof.
+We discussed in Part I the key legal issues that arise in mergers and acquisitions.
+In this Part II we continue the discussion on mergers and acquisitions, with a focus on the tax considerations thereof.

 Experience shows that parties involved in mergers and acquisitions (M&As) at times fail to consider the tax implications of the merger or acquisition deal prior to and after the deal.
 But why are M&A tax considerations important?

 Businesses with national, regional and international aspirations and ambitions cannot afford to overlook potential M&A opportunities.
 Yet if these opportunities are to yield synergies and value, it is vital that businesses proactively deal with the tax implications of each M&A.

 When M&As involve multiple jurisdictions (i.e. cross-border deals), dealing with the tax implications is particularly vital as it helps parties to maximize tax planning opportunities and to identify/mitigate potential tax liabilities in M&As.